 \subsubsection{Path Gain}

-For mmWave channel models, a zero mean, unit variance circularly symmetric complex Gaussian distributed path gain is widely assumed in works about signal processing \cite{z1,z2,z3,z4,z5}.
-However, the path gain of THz channels suffers from severe free spreading loss due to the extremely high frequency.
+The path gain of THz channels suffers from severe free spreading loss due to the extremely high frequency.
 According to the Friis’ formulation \cite{af}, the free spreading loss is given by

 where $c$ is the speed of light in free space, $f$ is the carrier frequency, and $d$ is the path distance.
-Thereby, the spreading loss increases with the frequency squared.
+Hence, the spreading loss increases with the frequency squared.
 In addition, the molecular absorption also causes severe attenuation of THz radial signals, which is not negligible.
 Hence, the path gain ${\alpha _{ij}}$ in (\ref{chan}) can be explicitly written as

-where $d_{ij}$ is the path distance of the $j$th ray in the $i$th cluster. ${L_{{\mathrm{abs}}}}(f,{d_{ij}})$ is the molecular absorption which mainly comes from water vapor \cite{mod3}. ${\Gamma _c}$ and ${\Gamma _r}$ are the exponential attenuation factors of the arrived cluster and ray respectively, which are frequency and wall-material dependent \cite{sv}.
+where $d_{ij}$ is the path distance of the $j$-th ray in the $i$-th cluster. ${L_{{\mathrm{abs}}}}(f,{d_{ij}})$ is the molecular absorption which mainly comes from water vapor \cite{mod3}. ${\Gamma _c}$ and ${\Gamma _r}$ are the exponential attenuation factors of the arrive cluster and ray, respectively, which are frequency and wall-material dependent in general \cite{sv}.